elastic/eui/wiki/react-router.md

 ## Techniques

-There are many techniques for integrating EUI with `react-router`, but we think these two are the strongest:
+There are many techniques for integrating EUI with `react-router` ([see below](#techniques-we-dont-recommend) for some techniques we don't recommend), but we think these two are the strongest:

 ### 1) Conversion function (recommended)